 - The TSCTSF activates time synchronization services for UE(s) that are inside the Requested Coverage Area.

+Conclusions in KI#1 are applied to monitor the 5GS network timing synchronization status if the UE is inside or moves inside the Requested Coverage Area.

 - TSCTSF notifies the AF whether the targeted UE(s) are inside or move inside or outside of the Requested Coverage Area.